Azyura203/KaneDocs/DEPLOYMENT.md

-# KaneDocs Deployment Guide
+# KODEX Deployment Guide

-Since Git is not available in the WebContainer environment, follow these steps to deploy your KaneDocs project:
+Since Git is not available in the WebContainer environment, follow these steps to deploy your KODEX project:

 ## 📋 Pre-Deployment Checklist

-Your KaneDocs project is now ready for deployment with:
+Your KODEX project is now ready for deployment with:

 - ✅ Complete documentation (README.md, CHANGELOG.md, CONTRIBUTING.md)
 - ✅ GitHub Actions workflow for automated deployment